Frank1o3/No-Recoil/README.md

-# No-Recoil Script for Roblox Games
+# Anti-Recoil Script for Roblox

 ## Overview

-This script is designed to reduce recoil in Roblox games, It uses AutoHotkey to simulate mouse movements and clicks, aiming to provide a smoother gaming experience.
-The script is intended to enhance gameplay by helping players control recoil more effectively.
+This script is designed to reduce recoil in Roblox games, specifically tailored for Gunfight Arena.
+It uses AutoHotkey to simulate mouse movements and clicks, providing a smoother gaming experience by helping players control recoil more effectively.

 ## Features

-- **Customizable Settings**: The script includes customizable settings for different guns, allowing players to tailor the recoil reduction to their preferences.
+- **Customizable Settings**: Users can customize recoil reduction settings for different guns.
-- **GUI for Gun Selection**: A graphical user interface (GUI) is provided for selecting the gun currently in use, making it easy to switch between different guns and their settings.
+- **GUI for Gun Selection**: Provides a graphical user interface for selecting the gun in use.
-- **Default Configurations**: The script comes with default configurations for several guns, ensuring a good starting point for new users.
+- **Default Configurations**: Comes with default configurations for several guns.
-- **Easy Installation and Usage**: The script is straightforward to install and use, with clear instructions provided in this README.

-## Installation

-1. **Download AutoHotkey**: If you haven't already, download and install AutoHotkey from [https://www.autohotkey.com/](https://www.autohotkey.com/).
-2. **Download the Script**: Download the `Anti-Recoil.exe` script from this repository.
-3. **Run the Script**: Double-click the `Anti-Recoil.exe` file to run the script.
-You may need to allow the script to run through your firewall or antivirus software.
+- **Easy Installation**: Clear instructions provided for installation and usage.
+- **Hotkeys**: Various hotkeys for interacting with the script during gameplay.
+- **Customization**: Users can further customize the script's behavior by editing the `settings.txt` file.

 ## Usage

-1. **Open the GUI**: Press `F1` to open the GUI for selecting a gun.
+1. **Installation**: Follow the installation instructions provided in the README.md file.
+2. **Configuration**: Edit the `settings.txt` file to add or modify gun settings.
+3. **Running the Script**: Execute the `Anti-Recoil.ahk` script using AutoHotkey.
-2. **Select a Gun**: Use the dropdown menu in the GUI to select the gun you are currently using in Roblox.
+4. **Selecting a Gun**: Use the GUI to select the gun you wish to use in Gunfight Arena.
-3. **Adjust Settings**: The script will automatically adjust the recoil settings based on the selected gun.
-You can also manually adjust the settings in the `settings.json` file.
-4. **Play the Game**: With the script running, play your Roblox game.
-The script will automatically manage recoil based on the selected gun and its settings.

-## Customization

-The script's behavior can be customized by editing the `settings.json` file.
-This file contains settings for different guns, including delays and speeds for recoil reduction.
-You can add, remove, or modify these settings to suit your preferences.
+5. **Gameplay**: Play Gunfight Arena with the script running to experience reduced recoil.

-## Hotkeys
+## Adding New Guns

+To add a gun from another game or a custom gun, you can edit the `settings.txt` file.
+The syntax for adding a new gun is as follows:

+Primary** GunName* Speed:SpeedValue Delay1:Delay1Value Delay2:Delay2Value

-- **F1**: Opens/closes the GUI for selecting a gun.
+- `Primary` or `Secondary`: Indicates the type of gun.
-- **F2**: Enables the script
-- **F3**: Reloads the script.
+- `GunName`: The name of the gun.
-- **F4**: Exits the script.
+- `SpeedValue`: The speed setting for the gun.

-## Contributing

-Contributions to this project are welcome!
-If you have a feature request, bug report, or want to contribute code, please open an issue or submit a pull request.

-## License

-This project is licensed under the GNU License.
-See the `LICENSE` file for more details.
+- `Delay1Value`: The first delay setting for the gun.
+- `Delay2Value`: The second delay setting for the gun.

+**Example**:

+Primary** CustomGun* Speed:2.5 Delay1:500 Delay2:15

+This line adds a custom gun named "CustomGun" with a speed of 2.5, a first delay of 500, and a second delay of 15.

+### Important Notes:

+- **GunName**: Ensure the gun name does not contain any spaces or special characters that might interfere with the parsing of the `settings.txt` file.
+- **SpeedValue**: This is a numerical value that represents the speed setting for the gun.
+It affects how quickly the recoil is reduced.
+- **Delay1Value** and **Delay2Value**: These are numerical values that represent the delay settings for the gun.
+They affect the timing of the recoil reduction.
+- **Primary** or **Secondary**: Specify whether the gun is a primary or secondary weapon.
+This is important for the script to correctly apply the settings.

+By following this syntax, you can easily add new guns to the `settings.txt` file, allowing the script to support a wide range of guns from different games or custom guns.